artifacthub/hub/docs/repositories.md

 *Please NOTE that the repository URL used when adding the repository to Artifact Hub **must NOT** contain the git hosting platform specific parts, like **tree/branch**, just the path to your operators like it would show in the filesystem.*

 The *path to operators* provided can contain one or more operators, that **must** be packaged using the [format defined in the Operator Framework documentation](https://github.com/operator-framework/community-operators/blob/master/docs/contributing.md#packaging-format).
 This is exactly the same format required to publish operators in [operatorhub.io](https://operatorhub.io).
 We've adopted this format for this repository kind because of its well thought structure and to make it easier for publishers to start listing their content in Artifact Hub.

+Most of the metadata Artifact Hub needs is extracted from the `CSV` file and other files in the operator package.
+However, there is some extra Artifact Hub specific metadata that you can set using some special annotations in the `CSV` file.
+For more information, please see the [Artifact Hub OLM annotations documentation](https://github.com/artifacthub/hub/blob/master/docs/olm_annotations.md).

 There is an extra metadata file that you can add to your repository named [artifacthub-repo.yml](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-repo.yml), which can be used to setup features like [Verified Publisher](#verified-publisher) or [Ownership claim](#ownership-claim).
 This file must be located at `/path/to/operators`.